sraorao/snakemake_GMS_MT2021/session2/README.md

 (Please read [Intro to snakemake](https://github.com/sraorao/snakemake_cc_2021/tree/main/session1) to become familiar with Snakemake first.)

-This is code to build an example [Snakemake](https://snakemake.readthedocs.io/) workflow to process a set of Fastq files.
+This is code to build an example [Snakemake](https://snakemake.readthedocs.io/) workflow to process a set of bam files.
-We start with 4 fastq files, map each of them to the human genome with BWA, sort and index the bam files with Samtools, duplicate-mark them using GATK (Picard) and finally plot the duplicate metrics in a pdf.
+We start with 8 bam files, duplicate-mark them using GATK (Picard) and finally plot the duplicate metrics in a pdf.
 The Directed Acyclic Graph (DAG) of the workflow looks like this:

 ![DAG](dag.png)